Primordial black holes as a dark matter candidate in theories with supersymmetry and inflation: PBHs from long-range scalar forces and scalar cooling

 The system of interacting Q-balls is similar to the system of fermions interacting via Yukawa forces~\cite{Amendola:2017xhl,Savastano:2019zpr,Flores:2020rc,Domenech:2021uyx,Flores:2021sp}.
 This system can form halos during the radiation or matter dominate era, and the halos can collapse into the black holes if the radiative cooling by emission of $\chi$ waves is efficient enough~\cite{Flores:2020rc}.
 We introduce a dimensionless coupling $g = y/\omega_Q$, which determines the interaction strength.
 A virialized halo of $N$ Q-balls has total energy $E\sim g^2Q_{\rm tot}^2/R$ where $R$ is the characteristic radius.
 This energy needs to be removed from the halo before a black hole can form.
 The system of solitons can radiate $\chi$ waves in several different ways.

 First, scattering of individual solitons could generate scalar bremsstrahlung.
-This processes is similar to free-free emission of photons from plasma~\cite{Maxon:1967,Maxon:1972} and is particularly relevant for high-density, relativistic halos.
+This processes is similar to free-free emission of photons from plasma~\cite{Maxon:1967,Maxon:1972} and is particularly relevant for high-density halos.

 Second, as the halo contracts it becomes opaque to scalar radiation.
 When radiation is trapped, cooling continues from the surface.
 Within the halo, energy transport can occur either through convection or diffusion.
-The strength of the scalar interacts can easily overpower the viscosity and lead to large Rayleigh numbers.
-The quick convective timescales aid the surface cooling and hasten the contraction.
-Surface cooling is significant for high-density, ultra-relativistic particles.
+The strength of the scalar interactions can easily overpower the viscosity and lead to large Rayleigh numbers.
+The quick convective timescales aid the surface cooling and facilitate the collapse.

 Third, the motion may be incoherent.
 The power radiated will be proportional to the square of the orbital acceleration $a = \omega^2 R$ where $\omega$ varies for different solitons.
 This processes is particular applicable to low density configurations.